 We expect that our revenue in the foreseeable future will continue to be derived primarily from sales of our systems, IFCs, assays, and reagents to academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories biopharmaceutical, biotechnology, and plant and animal research companies, and contract research organizations worldwide.
 Our success will depend upon their demand for and use of our products.
-Accordingly, the spending policies and practices of these customers-which may additionally be impacted by factors such as the COVID-19 pandemic-could have a significant effect on the demand for our technology.
+Accordingly, the spending policies and practices of these customers-which have been impacted by the COVID-19 pandemic and may additionally be impacted by other factors-could have a significant effect on the demand for our technology.
 These policies may be based on a wide variety of factors, including concerns regarding any future federal government budget sequestrations, the availability of resources to make purchases, the spending priorities among various types of equipment, policies regarding spending during recessionary periods, and changes in the political climate.
 In addition, academic, governmental, and other research institutions that fund research and development activities may be subject to stringent budgetary constraints that could result in spending reductions, reduced allocations, or budget cutbacks, which could jeopardize the ability of these customers to purchase our products.
 Our operating results may fluctuate substantially due to reductions and delays in research and development expenditures by our customers.
-For example, reductions in operating expenditures by global academic research facilities, approximately 30% to 40% of which are either closed or working at reduced capacity as of the end of June 2020 because of the COVID-19 pandemic, have resulted in lower than expected sales of our systems, IFCs, assays, and reagents.
+For example, reductions in operating expenditures by global academic research facilities because of the COVID-19 pandemic have resulted in lower than expected sales of our mass cytometry instruments.
 Similar reductions and delays in customer spending may result from other factors that are not within our control, such as:

-- · changes in economic conditions; - natural disasters or public health crises; - changes in government programs that provide funding to research institutions and companies; - changes in the regulatory environment affecting life science and plant and animal research companies engaged in research and commercial activities; - differences in budget cycles across various geographies and industries; - market-driven pressures on companies to consolidate operations and reduce costs; - · mergers and acquisitions in the life science and plant and animal research industries; and - other factors affecting research and development spending.
+- changes in economic conditions; - natural disasters or public health crises; - · changes in government programs that provide funding to research institutions and companies; - changes in the regulatory environment affecting life science and plant and animal research companies engaged in research and commercial activities: - differences in budget cycles across various geographies and industries; - market-driven pressures on companies to consolidate operations and reduce costs; - mergers and acquisitions in the life science and plant and animal research industries; and - · other factors affecting research and development spending.